-Radio Display Condition Action Required

-ACQUIRING Radio requires No action required.
-This

-more than two message should disappear

-seconds to shortly.

-produce audio for

-the selected

-channel.

-SAT FAULT Internal module or If this message does not clear

-system failure within a short period of time,

-present. or with an ignition key cycle,

-your receiver may have a fault.

-See your authorized dealer for

-service.

-INVALID CHNL Channel no longer This previously available

-available. channel is no longer available.
+Radio Display Condition Action Required ACQUIRING Radio requires more than two seconds to produce audio for the selected channel.
+No action required.
+This message should disappear shortly.
+SAT FAULT Internal module or system failure present.
+If this message does not clear within a short period of time, or with an ignition key cycle, your receiver may have a fault.
+See your authorized dealer for service.
+INVALID CHNL Channel no longer available.
+This previously available channel is no longer available.
 Tune to another channel.
-If the

-channel was one of your

-presets, you may choose

-another channel for that preset

-button.

-UNSUBSCRIBED Subscription not Contact SIRIUS at

-available for this 1-888-539-7474 to subscribe

-channel. to the channel or tune to

-another channel.

-NO TEXT Artist information Artist information not available

-not available. at this time on this channel.

-The system is working

-properly.

-Radio Display Condition Action Required NO TEXT Song title information not available.
+If the channel was one of your presets, you may choose another channel for that preset button.
+UNSUBSCRIBED Subscription not available for this channel.
+Contact SIRIUS at 1-888-539-7474 to subscribe to the channel or tune to another channel.
+NO TEXT Artist information not available.
+Artist information not available at this time on this channel.
+The system is working properly.
+NO TEXT Song title information not available.
 Song title information not available at this time on this channel.
 The system is working properly.

-NO TEXT Category information not available.
-Category information not available at this time on this channel.
-The system is working properly.
-NO SIGNAL Loss of signal from the SIRIUS satellite or SIRIUS tower to the vehicle antenna.
-You are in a location that is blocking the SIRIUS signal (i.e., tunnel, under an overpass, dense foliage, etc).
-The system is working properly.
-When you move into an open area, the signal should return.
-UPDATING Update of channel programming in progress.
-No action required.
-The process may take up to three minutes.
-CALL SIRIUS 1-888-539-7474 Satellite service has been deactivated by SIRIUS Satellite Radio.
-Call SIRIUS at 1-888-539-7474 to re-activate or resolve subscription issues.
+Radio Display Condition Action Required

+NO TEXT Category Category information not

+information not available at this time on

+available. this channel.
+The system is

+working properly.

+NO SIGNAL Loss of signal from You are in a location that

+the SIRIUS satellite is blocking the SIRIUS

+or SIRIUS tower to signal (i.e., tunnel, under

+the vehicle antenna. an overpass, dense foliage,

+etc).
+The system is

+working properly.
+When

+you move into an open

+area, the signal should

+return.

+UPDATING Update of channel No action required.
+The

+programming in process may take up to

+progress. three minutes.

+CALL SIRIUS Satellite service has Call SIRIUS at

+1-888-539-7474 been deactivated by 1-888-539-7474 to

+SIRIUS Satellite re-activate or resolve

+Radio. subscription issues.